abeshaw97/CMSTracker/README.md

 * [Questions](#questions)

 ## Installation
-To run this app make sure to clone this repository(https or ssh key) .......
+To run this app make sure to clone this repository(https or ssh key).once cloned run npm init -y npm i mysql npm console.table npm inquirer

 ## Usage
 Watch video in order to see how everything will run...